Workspaces

 Access the workspace in a local terminal

 You can also connect your local terminal to the workspace via SSH.
-If you click on SSH, it will show some commands you need to run in your terminal, but first you have to install the coder
+If you click on SSH, it will show some commands you need to run in your terminal, but first you have to install the coder command and log into the Coder instance.

-Install coder
+Install coder:

 curl -fsSL https://coder.com/install.sh | sh